Mobile navigation

 What we do

-• Provide training for settings staff/governors, on all areas of inclusion for a specific children / young person.
+• provide training for settings staff/governors, on inclusion for a specific child/young person

-• Provide ongoing support for children, young people and families, throughout all stages of education including transition, responding to changing physical and emotional needs.
+• provide support for children and young people, throughout all stages of education including transition, responding to changing physical and emotional needs

-• Signpost parents to information on the range of educational provision in Wiltshire
+• where appropriate, signpost parents to information on the range of educational provision in Wiltshire to aid them when making choices around settings

-• Advise on the production of risk assessments for equipment, day trips, residentials, manual handling and accessibility of site.
+• advise around production of risk assessment for equipment, day trips, residentials, manual handling and accessibility of site

-• Provide manual handling training courses for staff who work with children and young people with a physical need.
+• offer manual handling training for staff who work with children and young people with a physical need

-• Use Right Choice to support and signpost educational settings regarding SEN provision, resources and professionals.
+• use Right Choice (opens new window) to support and signpost educational settings regarding SEN provision, resources and professionals

 Training

-We offer manual handling training for students who need assistance with physical transfers between equipment.
-Our courses can be found on https://rightchoice.wiltshire.gov.uk/Page/19124.
+We offer manual handling training for students who need assistance with physical transfers between equipment; our courses can be found on https://rightchoice.wiltshire.gov.uk/Page/19124 (opens new window).

 Share this page